sunset-developer/Inside-Joke-Bot/README.md

 Comedibot responds to phrases or words detected in chat with a joke, meme, and even audio in ways that can be unexpected and have a very humorous result.
 What the bot responds too and with is up to you.

-You can also tell Comedibot some stupid things your friend has said, always to remember and to bring up later when your friend denies saying something so dumb.
+Comedibot can also store dumb things your friends have said/done (aka times they've goofed).
+Then you can easily request comedibot to remind you. :)

 Comedibot is capable of being used in large servers due to administrator commands, role based permissions, and that individual users can rest assured that their jokes can't be tampered with.